 The first objective being the improvement of sales and distribution of its medical device product range contained within its Orthopaedic division.
-This objective was further enhanced by the addition of the LINK product range in December 2017 (refer ASX announcement 14 December 2017).
-The addition of the LINK product range complements the consolidated entity's existing orthopaedic offering by adding excellent opportunities for increased market penetration in complex lower limbs and tumor arthroplasty.
-This division continues to expand its distribution capabilities with the addition of new sales agents throughout Australia.
-It is expected this division will continue to trade profitably for FY2019.
+The addition of the LINK product range complements the consolidated entity's existing orthopaedic offering by adding excellent opportunities for increased market penetration in complex lower limbs and tumour arthroplasty.
+This division continues to expand its distribution capabilities with the addition of new sales agents throughout Australia and New Zealand.
+It is expected this division will continue to trade profitably for FY2020.

 The second objective relates to the consolidated entity's Innovation division where investment continues in its key strategic project, which is to develop and commercialise its Sr-HT-Gahnite bone substitute material into a market ready product.
 The first product currently under development is an inter body cervical spinal cage.
 In addition to the spinal cage project the consolidated entity has collaborated with universities and industry partners to manufacture new and uniquely Australian bone and ligament materials using the biodegradable ceramic material, Sr-HT-Gahnite, and kangaroo tendons as a parallel project.
-This division has no product revenues with all costs related to product development being expensed as incurred, hence this division is expected to operate at a loss in FY2019.
+This division has no product revenues with all costs related to product development being expensed as incurred, hence this division is expected to operate at a loss in FY2020.

-The consolidation of the consolidated entity's two operating divisions is expected to be a trading loss in FY2019 due to the on-going investment in the Innovation division expected to exceed the continuing profits from the Orthopaedic division.
+The consolidation of the consolidated entity's two operating divisions is expected to be a trading loss in FY2020 due to the on-going investment in the Innovation division expected to exceed the continuing profits from the Orthopaedic division.